LIBREhub/3_Levels_Stage/software-installation.md

 ## Run the UI App {pagestep}

-Download the [zip file](https://github.com/wenzel-lab/moldular-microfluidics-workstation-controller/blob/master/module-pi/webapp.zip), copy it, and extract the folder into your Home folder.
+Download the [folder](https://github.com/wenzel-lab/modular-microfluidics-workstation-controller/tree/master/user-interface-software/src/webapp) and copy it into your Home folder.

 **Method 1:** Go to the web app folder and double click on `pi_webapp.py`.
 A programming editor will open the Python file, then run the code.